Jeffleecy/GWAS_SAIGE-GENE/README.md

 ## SAIGE-GENE

-This directory includes scripts and examples used in the SAIGE-GENE.
-In order to conduct rare variant association study using SAIGE-GENE, I annotated VCF files with ANNOVAR (version 2019) and transformed the annotated files with a python script.
-The python script and some sample results are listed in this repository.
+## Description
+ This repository includes the codes used in:
+1. performing rare variant association study using the [SAIGE-GENE](https://saigegit.github.io/SAIGE-doc/) software
+2. generating group files required in the SAIGE-GENE software
+3. example results

+## Dependencies
+These codes are based on Python 3.10 and shell scripts and are executed in the Linux environment.

-### Scripts
+## Scripts
-- SAIGE-GENE_UserManual.md
+- SAIGE-GENE_UserManual.md:
-  * step-by-step explanation of the entire SAIGE-GENE workflow
+  * a step-by-step explanation of the entire SAIGE-GENE workflow
   * specification of input and output formats used in SAIGE-GENE
 - ANNOVAR_To_GroupFile.py
   * A python script processing text files annotated from ANNOVAR and outputing group files for rare variant association study.